Sredny Stog culture: Language

 In the context of the modified Kurgan hypothesis of Marija Gimbutas, this pre-kurgan archaeological culture could represent the Urheimat (homeland) of the Proto-Indo-European language which others associate with the later Yamnaya culture.

 It has been theorized that Cernavodă culture, together with the Sredny Stog culture, was the source of Anatolian languages and introduced them to Anatolia through the Balkans after Anatolian split from the Archaic-Proto-Indo-European language, which some linguists and archaeologists place in the area of the Sredny Stog culture.
 Other studies have suggested that the Indo-European language family may have originated not in Eastern Europe, but among West Asian populations south of the Caucasus.

 Guus Kroonen et al. 2022 found that the "basal Indo-European stage", also known as Indo-Anatolian or Archaic-Proto-Indo-European language, largely but not totally, lacked agricultural-related vocabulary, and only the later "core Indo-European languages" saw an increase in agriculture-associated words.
 According to them, this fits a homeland of early core Indo-European within the westernmost Yamnaya horizon, around and west of the Dnieper, while its basal stage, Indo-Anatolian, may have originated in the Sredny Stog culture, as opposed to the eastern Yamnaya horizon.

 They also argue that this new data contradicts a possible earlier origin of Archaic-PIE among agricultural societies South of the Caucasus, rather "this may support a scenario of linguistic continuity of local non-mobile herders in the Lower Dnieper region and their genetic persistence after their integration into the successive and expansive Yamnaya horizon".
-Furthermore the authors mention that this scenario can explain the difference in paternal haplogroup frequency between the Yamnaya and Corded Ware cultures, while both sharing similar autosomal DNA ancestry.
+The authors mention that this scenario can explain the difference in paternal haplogroup frequency between the Yamnaya and Corded Ware cultures, while both sharing similar autosomal DNA ancestry.

 Physical type

 Examination of physical remains of the Sredny Stog people has determined that they were Europoid.
 A similar physical type prevails among the Yamnaya, who were tall and powerfully built.
 People of the neighboring Khvalynsk culture were less powerfully built.
 (Note: "[M]assive broad-faced proto-Europoid type is a trait of post-Mariupol' cultures, Sredniy Stog, as well as the Pit-grave culture of the Dnieper's left bank, the Donets, and Don.
 The features of this type are somewhat moderated in the western part of the steppe...
 All the anthropological types of the Pit-grave culture population have indigenous roots...
 The heir of the Neolithic Dnieper–Donets and Sredniy Stog cultures was the Pit-grave culture.
 Its population possessed distinct Europoid features, was tall, with massive skulls.
 The second component were the descendants of those buried in the Eneolithic cemetery of Khvalynsk.
 They are less robust.")
-People of the preceding Dnieper–Donets culture were even more powerfully built than the Sredny Stog and Yamnaya.
+People of the preceding Dnieper–Donets culture were even more powerfully built than the people of the Sredny Stog and Yamnaya.